r-pogo/vade_mecum/Linux/processes.md

 `Init` process is the mother of all processes on the system.
 It’s the first program that is executed when the Linux system boots up.
 It manages all other processes on the system.
 It is started by the kernel itself, so in principle it does not have a parent process.
 The `init` process has always an ID of 1.

+You can find directories related to processes in `/proc` folder
 ___
 ## How to View Processes
 | Command | Action |